mathieu-aubin/xtinypng-cli/README.md

 	tinypng demo.png -k E99a18c4f8cb3EL5f2l08u368_922e03

-To shrink all PNG images within the current directory, you may run one of the following commands—both do exactly the same.
+To shrink all PNG/JPEG images within the current directory, you may run one of the following commands—both do exactly the same.

 	tinypng
 	tinypng .

-To shrink all PNG images within the current directory and subdirectoies, use the `-r` flag
+To shrink all PNG/JPEG images within the current directory and subdirectoies, use the `-r` flag

 	tinypng -r

-To shrink all PNG images within a specific directory (`assets/img` in this example), you may run the following command.
+To shrink all PNG/JPEG images within a specific directory (`assets/img` in this example), you may run the following command.

 	tinypng assets/img